digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/how-to/use-form-component.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

 ## 4. Write Data Using the Form Component
-- Click on the Add button in the Query Panel, select ToolJet Database
+- Click on the Add button in the Query Panel, select JumpStart Database
 - Select *products* as Table name, Create row as Operations
 - Rename the query to *addProduct*
 - Click on Add Column and add three columns - **name**, **quantity** and **price**